lorenzodbr/word-automata/README.md

 ![Setting the initial state](res/initial_state.gif)

 > Note: by default, the initial state is the first state you add.
-You can change this by right-clicking on a state and selecting "Set as initial state".
+You can change it by right-clicking on a state and selecting "Set as initial state".

 ### Edit a state